-In order for us to be able to deliver the best and most up to date curriculum we provide staff with high quality CPD in their subject specific areas of leadership or teaching role, which is research based.
+In order for us to be able to deliver the best and most up to date curriculum we provide staff with CPD in their subject specific areas of leadership or teaching role, which is research based.
 We aim to give staff the expert knowledge required to deliver the subjects that they teach.
 Ongoing professional development and training is available for staff to ensure that our challenging curriculum requirements can be met.
 Leaders enable curriculum expertise to develop across the school and teaching staff.